apache/airflow/docs/apache-airflow/upgrading-to-2.rst

 Features in 1.10.14 include:

 1. Most breaking DAG and architecture changes of Airflow 2.0 have been backported to Airflow 1.10.14.
 This backward-compatibility does not mean that 1.10.14 will process these DAGs the same way as Airflow 2.0.
-What this does mean is that most Airflow 2.0 compatible DAGs will work in Airflow 1.10.14.
+Instead, this means that most Airflow 2.0 compatible DAGs will work in Airflow 1.10.14.
 This backport will give users time to modify their DAGs over time without any service disruption.